top of page

 Oswald’s Means

 Oswald allegedly owned a rifle and a pistol – if so, he had the means to kill the President.
-However, based upon this logic, I would estimate that more than 80% of the residents of the greater Dallas-Ft. area also had such means.
+However, based upon this logic, I would estimate that more than 80% of the residents of the greater Dallas-Ft.
+Worth area also had such means.
 So, we need to look closely at his potential motives and opportunity.

 Oswald’s Motive

 Even if Oswald had indeed been a committed Marxist, a trait often used to support the case for his guilt, how many other thousands of persons in the United States at that same time could have been described in a similar manner?
 Whether, and to what extent, Oswald was ‘anti-American’ tells us nothing as to whether he had any desire to murder the President.
 What was it that prompted this particular young man to take that specific step against Kennedy?
 What was his motive to commit this crime?
 Despite the work of Posner and others to paint Oswald as anti-social, hateful of capitalism and desirous of making himself into a “great” man, no reason has yet been articulated as to why he would have chosen to act out in this way.
-Some have used his alleged shooting attack on a noted right-wing ex-military officer and supposed incidents of domestic abuse to establish a propensity for violence in Oswald’s make-up.
+Some have used his alleged shooting attack on a noted right-wing ex-military officer and alleged incidents of domestic abuse to establish a propensity for violence in Oswald’s make-up.
 However, even a propensity for violence, if it existed, does not amount to motive.
 Further, if the descriptions of Oswald as an avowed Marxist, hateful of the capitalist system, and looking for a way to make himself seem “heroic” are true, why his subsequent denials?
 The history of actual and attempted assassinations, here and abroad, tend to show that culprits generally are proud of their actions and wish to take credit for them.
 Not so here.
 From the outset following his arrest, all he did was to deny involvement and claim he was “just a patsy”.

 Oswald’s Opportunity

 The question of his opportunity goes beyond whether he worked in a building along the motorcade route (he did) and whether he had had access to the alleged ‘sniper’s nest’ from which the shots were allegedly fired (he did).
 The question about opportunity is a question about whether Oswald, from what we know of his movements, could have been in a position to take the shots from the southeast corner window of the TSBD at 12:30 PM on November 22, 1963.
-I don’t believe he could.

 Assuming Oswald truly was planning on shooting at the President that day, it only makes sense that he would have carefully planned his movements to ensure he would not miss his chance for such a grand, historical gesture.

 The President’s motorcade was scheduled to pass the TSBD at about 12:25.
 Along its route from Love Field, it picked up a delay of about 5 minutes, meaning it actually passed the TSBD at 12:30.
 As late as about 12:15, witnesses place Oswald on the first floor of the building (there is even reason to speculate he might have been watching the motorcade pass from the building’s front steps).
-As late as 12:25, by which time an assassin would have anticipated the arrival of the motorcade, a TSBD employee finished his lunch in the area of the southeast corner window of the 6th floor, and departed to join co-workers who were watching the motorcade from windows on the 5th floor.
+As late as about 12:25, by which time an assassin would have anticipated the arrival of the motorcade, a TSBD employee finished his lunch near the southeast corner of the 6th floor, and departed to join co-workers who were watching the motorcade from windows on the 5th floor.
 It is important to note that the 6th floor was an open space, marked by support columns and boxes of books stacked in relatively orderly rows.
 A person moving across the space would likely have been visible to any other person on the floor.
 This employee saw no sign of Oswald or of anyone else as he made his way down.

 Immediately after the shots had ended in Dealey Plaza, Dallas motorcycle patrolman Marion Baker hopped off his bike, entered the TSBD, and began moving through the building, guided by its superintendent, Roy Truly.
 Baker and Truly encountered a relaxed Oswald in a second-floor lunch area, drinking a Coke.
 Each reported Oswald appeared calm and un-phased.
 Truly verified that Oswald worked in the building, and he and Baker moved on.
 Could Oswald have made it from the assassin’s window to the location where Baker and Truly confronted him in as little as 90 seconds?
 Reenactments have shown it is possible.
 But is it likely?

 When the assassination occurred, both service elevators with access to the 6th floor were stopped on a lower level.
-Therefore, Oswald’s only route downstairs would be the staircase located in the opposite corner of the building.
-Following the final shot, he would have had to head in the direction, hide his rifle where it was found by police during their search (it was hidden, not dropped), proceed to the stairs.
+Therefore, Oswald’s only route downstairs would be the staircase located in the opposite (northwest) corner of the building.
+Following the final shot, he would have had to head in that direction, hide his rifle where it was found by police during their search (it was hidden, not dropped), and proceed to the stairs.
 He would need to descend at a rapid rate, exit on the second floor, and enter the lunch room to be seen there by Baker and Truly.

 Barry Ernest’s The Girl on the Stairs, tells the story of the author’s decades-long quest to locate an employee of the TSBD who would have been in a prime position to see Oswald as he hurried down the steps, yet told the Warren Commission she saw no one.
-Elizabeth Adams was herself descending these back stairs from a lower floor within a minute of the final shots ringing out.
+Elizabeth Adams was herself descending these back stairs from the 4th floor within a minute of the final shots ringing out.
 Her testimony, which has been consistent since 1963, places her in a position where she would have been expected to encounter anyone coming down the stairs from the 6th floor in the moments immediately following the assassination.
 Yet she saw no one.
 The wooden stairs’ old and rickety condition had the effect of amplifying the noise of anyone going up or down.
 Yet Adams didn’t hear anyone’s footfalls save her own.

-It is important to note that the stair case was not fully self-contained – at each landing one had to enter the floor through a doorway leading from the stairs, round a corner and reenter the staircase through another doorway.
+Moreover, the stair case was not fully self-contained – at each landing one had to enter the floor through a doorway leading from the stairs, round a corner and reenter the staircase through another doorway.
 It was not possible to use the stairs without being seen by someone working or moving about on a given floor in that area.

 The bottom line is that there is no physical evidence or witness testimony which suggests that Oswald was anywhere near the 6th floor at the time of the shooting.
 There is witness testimony which would indicate he very likely was not on the 6th floor at all during the critical minutes around 12:30.
 In other words, it is doubtful Oswald had the opportunity to kill the President.
 I believe he never left the area of the first and second floors during this time, and hence that he couldn’t have taken the shots credited to him by the Warren Commission.